ILScc/Decision-Theory/README.md

 # simple-st
 This app can be used for calculating decision criterias
 1. Insert number of rows and columns of your matrix
+    Node: numbers in cells may be negative - this will show persons losses
-2. Insert probabilities (if needed)
+2. Insert probabilities (if needed) - their sum must be equal 1
 3. Press "Build matrix button"
 4. Choose criteria to calculate
 ## Project setup